DIFF3R3NT42/Python-Fundamentals/README.md

-# SoftUni-Courses
+# Python-Fundamentals-Softuni
-These are my solutions to the softnui course's exercises.
+These are my solutions to the softuni course's exercises.